Sonia Chan Hoi Fan

 Chan’s driving motivation is the amount of responsibility she holds.
 “It’s very important to have one’s mindset ready and clear for work every day.
 It affects your decisions as well as the vibe of the whole team.”
 She also emphasises the importance of teamwork: “To be honest, what I can do alone is very limited.
 For the most part, it’s about gathering intelligence by the whole team.
 What we do in public administration reform or law reform to improve citizens’ livelihood and welfare, it’s always the whole team’s effort.”

 She also highlights the necessity of remaining objective and calm in all situations.
-“When I make a decision at work, I am always thinking on behalf of the welfare of Macau’s citizens and government, not based on my personal interests.
+“When I make a decision at work, I am always thinking on behalf of the welfare of Macao’s citizens and government, not based on my personal interests.
 My motto is ‘no matter what you do, always make sure you can face your conscience’.”
 This means that it is often necessary to put aside personal preferences for the greater good of the public.
-“Even when there is something that I might not personally favor, if it’s agreed upon by the majority and considered the best option, I gladly subordinate my opinions to that of the team.”
+“Even when there is something that I might not personally favour, if it’s agreed upon by the majority and considered the best option, I gladly subordinate my opinions to that of the team.”

 With such a successful career and powerful position, Chan is sometimes referred to as an iron lady.
 “I don’t think I am an iron lady, but there are many inspiring iron ladies that I do admire, such as our former Vice Premier of the People’s Republic of China Wu Yi, former British Prime Minister Margaret Thatcher, former President of the Legislative Council of Hong Kong Rita Fan Hsu Lai-tai and so on.
 They are all very capable and successful women in society.”